Crosby, Stills & Nash co-founder David Crosby has died at 81

 In 1967, Crosby was fired from the Byrds over growing personality and creative conflicts (although he later returned to produce and perform on 1973's Byrds).
 At loose ends, he immersed himself in sailing, one of his childhood passions, buying a schooner for $25,000 with money borrowed from The Monkees' Peter Tork.
 The boat would be a source of solace and inspiration for decades; he wrote songs including "Wooden Ships," "The Lee Shore" and "Page 43" while on board.

-Crosby was born on Aug.
+Crosby was born Aug.
 14, 1941, and grew up in Southern California.
-His father was cinematographer Floyd Crosby, who won an Academy Award for his work on 1931's Tabu: A Story of the South Seas, as well as a Golden Globe for cinematography for 1952's High Noon.
-(Crosby himself influenced another notable corner of Hollywood: He often said that Dennis Hopper took inspiration from his look and attitude for 1969's Easy Rider.)
+His father was cinematographer Floyd Crosby, who won an Academy Award for his work on 1931's Tabu: A Story of the South Seas, as well as a Golden Globe for 1952's High Noon.
+(Crosby himself would influence another notable corner of Hollywood: He often said that Dennis Hopper took inspiration from his look and attitude for 1969's Easy Rider.)

-Crosby's ocean-clear tenor meshed seamlessly with the voices of Stills and Nash in hushed and haunting ways, particularly on his own "Guinnevere."
-His songwriting contributions pushed the band in new directions — in particular, the rhythmic cadences of "Déjà Vu" and the loose arrangements and boho instrumental tone of "Wooden Ships."

 As a trio, Crosby, Stills and Nash was both commercially and critically adored.
-Its self-titled 1969 debut led to an performance at Woodstock and Grammy for best new artist, while 1970's Déjà Vu — by which point Neil Young had joined, adding another letter to the band's name — touched on both the comforts of tradition and the seismic generational shifts that were underway.
-Months after Déjà Vu's release, CSNY would become a leading voice of the nation's anti-war movement, recording the Young-penned "Ohio" in response to the May 1970 shooting of four students at Kent State University.
-His 1971 solo album, If I Could Only Remember My Name, a sprawling psych-folk touchstone offering studio intricacy and experimental gambits, further illuminated his off-the-beaten-path outlook.
+Its self-titled 1969 debut led to an performance at Woodstock and a Grammy for best new artist, while 1970's Déjà Vu — by which point Neil Young had joined, adding another letter to the band's name — touched on both the comforts of tradition and the seismic generational shifts that were underway.
+Months after Déjà Vu's release, Crosby, Stills, Nash & Young would become a leading voice of the nation's anti-war movement, recording the Young-penned "Ohio" in response to the May 1970 shooting of four students at Kent State University.

-Over the years, Crosby — who was inducted into the Rock & Roll Hall of Fame twice, as a member of the Byrds and CSN — continued performing with various collaborators, with Graham Nash serving as his steadiest foil well into the mid-2010s.
+Over the years, Crosby — who was inducted into the Rock & Roll Hall of Fame twice, as a member of The Byrds and of CSN — continued performing with various collaborators, with Nash serving as his steadiest foil well into the mid-2010s.
 Ever opinionated and brutally honest, he was an open book about his personal flaws and failings, as well as how he felt about his peers.
-This no-nonsense personality made him both endearing and prickly, especially as a bandmate — CSNY's internal conflicts and disagreements were legendary.
-But also, much later and perhaps surprisingly, it made him a natural for the concise and quippy nature of Twitter.
-Crosby shared wide-ranging thoughts about politics and music on the site, and answered fan questions, both about his own career (he told one fan he "was not the right guy for the job" to when asked whether it was true that he was supposed to have worked on Leonard Cohen's second album) and about those in his orbit ("Was Jerry Garcia a tenor?"
+This no-nonsense personality made him both endearing and prickly, especially as a bandmate — CSNY's internal disagreements were legendary.
+But in later years, it made him a natural for the concise and quippy nature of Twitter.
+Crosby shared wide-ranging thoughts about politics and music on the platform, and answered fan questions, both about his own career (he told one fan he "was not the right guy for the job" to when asked whether it was true that he was supposed to have worked on Leonard Cohen's second album) and about those in his orbit ("Was Jerry Garcia a tenor?"
 Answer: "Tenor/baritone.").
 Such lovable terseness even landed him an advice column in Rolling Stone.

 "I've hurt a lot of people," Crosby told Here & Now, the midday news show from NPR and WBUR, in 2019.
 "I've helped a lot more.
 I just have to be able to look at it and understand it and learn from it.
 I'm not beating myself up about any of it.
 Truthfully, I'm actually pretty happy with the guy I am now.
 I'm trying real hard to be a decent human being.
 And I like it."